Storage quota

 By checking our disk usage with dusage

-we can see that the file is still
+we could confirm that the file is still

 counted towards the $HOME